MicrosoftDocs/visualstudio-docs/docs/debugger/using-dump-files.md

 ## <a name="BKMK_Create_a_dump_file"></a> Create a dump file

-While you're debugging a process in Visual Studio, you can save a dump when the debugger has stopped at an exception or breakpoint.
+While you're debugging a process in Visual Studio, you can save a dump file when the debugger has stopped at an exception or breakpoint.

 With [Just-In-Time Debugging](../debugger/just-in-time-debugging-in-visual-studio.md) enabled, you can attach the Visual Studio debugger to a crashed process outside of Visual Studio, and then save a dump file from the debugger.
 See [Attach to running processes](../debugger/attach-to-running-processes-with-the-visual-studio-debugger.md).